kgoess/dance-scheduler/README.md

 BACDS dance schedule manager
 ----

+https://bacds.org is the calendar authority for current events hosted by the Bay Area Country Dance Society.
+This dance-scheduler comprises both an admin app for managing dance series and events, based on the Dancer2 framework, and a rewrite of the site based on the Unearth design from ColorLib dynamically served by the same Dancer2 framework.

 The sources for all this can be found in github https://github.com/kgoess/dance-scheduler

 See that for documentation and schemas and more goodies.